leetcode-python-java/leetcode-python-java/solutions/1001-2000/1584-min-cost-to-connect-all-points.md

    #   v  4 13  7  7 # min_distances. current_index will become 1 later becaue 4 is the closet. `v` reprents this point is 'visited', and its value is fixed.
    #   v  v  9  3  7 # min_distances. current_index will become 3 later becaue 3 is the closet
    #   v  v  9  v  4 # min_distances. current_index will become 4 later becaue 4 is the closet
-   #   v  v  9  v  v # min_distances. current_index will become 2 later becaue its the last one
+   #   v  v  9  v  v # min_distances. current_index will become 2 later becaue it is the last one
    #   0  4  9  3  4 # min_distances: 0 + 4 + 9 + 3 + 4 = 20
    ```
     * We can derive the `Recurrence Formula`: